 System Operations will conform with LUMA's overall cybersecurity program requirements.
-The System Operator will define cyber-related requirements for assets and Participants on the system, which will reflect the type of Participant, the information system it has access to and the impact on LUMA's cybersecurity program.
+The System Operator will define cyber-related requirements for assets and Participants on the system, which will

 The System Operator's cybersecurity program and rules will form part of LUMA's overall Cybersecurity Plan whose implementation will be managed by LUMA's IT department to ensure compliance with any Puerto Rico-specific standards as well as other applicable standards, including federal government agencies such as the Department of Homeland Security, the Department of Energy, the FBI and the Department of Defense.